Mingxue-Xu/mingxue-xu.github.io/_news/announcement_5.md

 inline: true
 ---

-Co-authored paper, *FinLlama: LLM-Based Financial Sentiment Analysis for Algorithmic Trading*, is accepted by the International Conference on AI in Finance(ICAIF), 2024.
+Co-authored paper, *FinLlama: LLM-Based Financial Sentiment Analysis for Algorithmic Trading*, has been accepted by the International Conference on AI in Finance (ICAIF2024).